keithbsmiley-other/emilysite/_posts/2021-1-8-nutritional-fallout.md

 > “Surplus provisions were sold in supermarkets, and manufacturers—mostly to ensure their own survival—began marketing canned and other packaged foods to middle class civilian consumers as items that would facilitate their busy lifestyles.
 Eventually, ‘instant’ food was democratized through mass production, becoming a generic and inexpensive part of American life.”[^31]

-Thus, forever changing the national palate, “and creating new food ways based on processed cheeses and canned meat products.”[^32]
+Thus, forever changing the national palate, “and creating new foodways based on processed cheeses and canned meat products.”[^32]

 # Influences of Propaganda

 Okay, so propaganda is a pretty common tactic.
-It was extremely prevalent in the Jim Crow era.[^33] It’s highly common during war time.
+It was extremely prevalent in the Jim Crow era.[^33] It’s highly common during wartime.
 It was absolutely prevalent during WWII.
 Hitler used it.[^34] The British used it.[^35].
 And, of course, the United States used it.
 It’s kind of crazy to think about how much propaganda changes a society.
 How quickly it becomes indoctrinated upon a mass populace.[^36]

 ## Freedom Fries, and Liberty Cabbage